59 Club: Past leaders

-Another vicar, Rev. Graham Hullett, a keen motorcyclist, was Club Leader running the club from 1966 to 1970, developing an ideology that helped people from troubled backgrounds.
-He was interviewed for BBC Radio 4 Home Truths, when he spoke of the club's heyday.
+Another vicar and keen motorcyclist, Rev. Graham Hullett, was Club Leader from 1966 to 1970, and promoted a culture of helping people from troubled backgrounds.
+He was later interviewed for BBC Radio 4 Home Truths, to speak about the club's heyday.
 Hullet died in a Lincoln hospital in 2012, aged 80.

-Mike Cook, who was a paid youth leader, retired from the club in 1992.

 Present day

 In 1993 the 59 Club moved from Yorkton Street in Hackney to Plaistow.
 Up until that time all the club heads were paid either by the church or the GLC but since then have managed the club on a voluntary basis.

 In September 2009, the club celebrated its 50th anniversary service at St Martin-in-the-Fields church, Trafalgar Square, London.

+Father Scott Anderson the club Chairman at the time lead the blessing at St Martin in the Fields Trafalgar Square.

 In June 2018, the 59 Club appointed a new vicar, Father Sergiy Diduk, who opened a West London branch on the last Thursday of the month at All Saints Church in Hanworth, the first church set up by 59 Club founder Father Bill Shergold.
+Father Sergiy Diduk stepped down as Chair of the club in 2023.

 2019 - The 60th anniversary of the club.
 The Bishop of London approached the club to offer the use of St. Pauls Cathedral to celebrate its diamond jubilee, with runs converging across London on the cathedral for a mass blessing and a remembrance.